-Income received in advance-Income received in advance is seen as a liability because it is money that does not correlate to that specific accounting or business year but rather for one that is still to come.
+Income received in advance-Income received in advance is seen as a liability because it is money that does not correlate to that specific accounting or business year but rather for one renaissance college of commerce & management that is still to come.
 The income account will then be credited to the income received in advance account and the income received in advance will be debited to the income account such as rent.